Arkensor/DayZCommunityOfflineMode/README.md

 * R - Reload the weapon and refill the ammo (Infinite ammo)
 * P - Display your current position in the chat and print it to your logfiles (See logfiles section for their location)
 * B - Toggle debug monitor
-* K - Restart the mission (useful when you spawned too much of everything @ 5 fps)
+* ~~K - Restart the mission (useful when you spawned too much of everything @ 5 fps)~~ -> Currently disabled due to a game bug!
 * N - Spawn the Sedan (not driveable in the current build of DayZ, sorry)
+* DELETE + CTRL - Open the teleport menu
+* DELETE + SHIFT - Open the weather menu
-* DELETE - Open the DayZ developer admin tool
+* DELETE - Open the item / object spawner
 * INSERT - Toggle free camera.
 This teleports your player to the position you looked at when turning it off
 * END - Toggle godmode
 * POS1 - Particle effect demonstration (aka poof)